-Feature Feature Value Note reature Instance value Itole Politician 1 Barack Obama is an instance of dbo:Politician.
+Feature Feature Value Note Instance Politician 1 Barack Obama is an instance of dbo:Politician.
 TEF-C President 1 Barack Obama is an instance of dbo:President.
 Scientist 0 Barack Obama is not an instance of dbo:Scientist.
-CEF-M CEF-M EN 84 The inauguration is linked 84 times in the English Wikipedia.
-CEF-MR CEF-MR EN 361 Among all entities connected to Obama in the English Wikipedia, the inauguration is linked the 361st most times.
-CEF-MRR CEF-MR EN 0.817 Among all entities connected to Obama in the English Wikipedia, there are 442 difference CEF-MR EN scores, such that inauguration's relative rank is $\frac{361}{442} \approx 0.817$ .
+CEF-M CEF-M {EN} 84 The inauguration is linked 84 times in the English Wikipedia.
+CEF-MR CEF-MR {EN} 361 Among all entities connected to Obama in the English Wikipedia, the inauguration is linked the 361st most times.
+CEF-MRR CEF-MR {EN} 0.817 Among all entities connected to Obama in the English Wikipedia, there are 442 different CEF-MR {EN} scores, such that inauguration's relative rank is $\frac{361}{442} \approx 0.817$.
 CEF-E CEF-E 1 The inauguration is an instance of sem:Event.
-TDF_DI wd:significantEvent 1 Obama is connected to the inauguration through Wikidata's "significant event" property.
-1 KF-1 1 wd:spouse 0 Barack Obama is not connected to the inauguration through Wikidata's "spouse" property.
-TRF-M TRF-M PT 4 In the Portuguese Wikipedia, there are 4 sentences mentioning both Barack Obama and the inauguration.
-TRF-MR TRF-MR PT 18 Among all co-mentions of Barack Obama and an event, the co-mention with the inaugu- ration is the 18th most frequent one the Portuguese Wikipedia.
-TRF-M TRF-M ALL 36 In all the five involved Wikipedia language editions together, there are 36 sentences men- tioning both Obama and the inauguration.
-TRF-MR TRF-MR ALL 39 Among all co-mentions of Barack Obama and an event, the co-mention with the inaugu- ration is the 39th most frequent one in all the five involved Wikipedias together.
+TDF DI wd:significantEvent 1 Obama is connected to the inauguration through Wikidata's "significant event" property.
+1 KF-F1 wd:spouse 0 Barack Obama is not connected to the inauguration through Wikidata's "spouse" property.
+TRF-M TRF-M {PT} 4 In the Portuguese Wikipedia, there are 4 sentences mentioning both Barack Obama and the inauguration.
+TRF-MR TRF-MR {PT} 18 Among all co-mentions of Barack Obama and an event, the co-mention with the inaugu- ration is the 18th most frequent one the Portuguese Wikipedia.
+TRF-M TRF-M {ALL} 36 In all the five involved Wikipedia language editions together, there are 36 sentences men- tioning both Obama and the inauguration.
+TRF-MR TRF-MR {ALL} 39 Among all co-mentions of Barack Obama and an event, the co-mention with the inaugu- ration is the 39th most frequent one in all the five involved Wikipedias together.
 TF-TDS TF-TDS 18798 The inauguration started 18798 days (51 years) after Barack Obama's birth.
 TF-TDE TF-TDE 18798 The inauguration ended 18798 days (51 years) after Barack Obama's birth.
 TF-TP TF-TP 2 The validity time assigned to this temporal relation is induced from the happening time of an event instance.